libregis/GST101/docs/Lab4.md

 	2. Choose Nearest neighbor as the Resampling method.
 This is the standard raster resampling method for discrete data such as a scanned map.

 	3. Click the browse button to the right of Output raster.
-Navigate to your Lab 5/Data folder.
+Navigate to your `GST101\data\Lab4` folder.

 	4. Create a new folder named New Data then enter the folder.